Home

 This is a compilation of letters coming from the inner plane adepts that helped write the SD.
 It discussed many issues surrounding the SD and also of other practical matters about the spiritual life.

-Here, Alice Bailey tried to explain how all the cosmic forces are expressed and work out in the microcosm - the human psyche.
+Here, Alice Bailey tried to explain how all the cosmic forces are expressed and work out in the microcosm - the human psyche, which is what esoteric psychology is all about.

 The classic work on occult cosmology where it all began.
 It is also quite controversial as many people who hated HPB are trying to associate this work with Hitler's belief on the Aryan race.
 While it is true that the Nazis may have lifted up the term, "Aryan race" from this book but they concocted their own interpretations (which differed from the original context) to suit their political agenda.
 Nowhere can you find in the Secret Doctrine (SD) any reference to justify or tolerate genocide or mass murder of certain sub-races or root races.
 The disappearances of the root races were caused by natural upheavals as a by-product of the evolutionary process of the planet.
 There is also a need to understand the context on how the SD and our society define a "race".
 The SD or the ageless wisdom views man as a spiritual being, a Soul or a Divine Spirit, and not the physical body belonging to any race.
 Therefore, the bodies or the groups of people we call races or cultures are nothing but vehicles of manifestation for the reincarnating Soul.
 These races being described in the SD are the groups of people belonging to different epochs and are settled in different continents under differing earthly conditions that existed even BEFORE our present "root-race" or civilization as we know it.